 Given that you're using discrete units of time (calendar months) in order to organize your batches, you will always have a list of all shipments due to be fulfilled on the 1st of any given month.

 3. Post all of your shipments no later than the 4th of the month.

 Your subscriber's renewal date is coming up on the 11th, so it is important to get these shipments out by the 4th so that they get a chance to receive the box before they get charged again.
 Any transactions that took place prior to the last day of the month will be scheduled to renew, and there is nothing worse than renewing for a second shipment when you have not even received the first.

-COMPARING SHIPPING CALENDARS Remember when we said we would check out an alternative shipping schedule?
+COMPARING SHIPPING CALENDARS

+Remember when we said we would check out an alternative shipping schedule?
 Let's say that you want to renew BEFORE the 11th of the month.

-16 17 18 19 20 21 22 23 24 25 26 27 28 29 See how the cutoff window starts in the previous month?
-Not only could that confuse subscribers, but this setup would cause your cutoff window to change each month.
-Since, in this example, the prior month has 30 days, the cutoff window starts on the 26th.
+See how the cutoff window starts in the previous month?
+Not only might that confuse subscribers, but this setup will cause your cutoff window to change.
+Since the prior month here has 30 days, the cutoff window starts on the 26th.
 If that month had 31 days, your cutoff window would begin on the 27th.

 In short, keeping your renewal date between the 11th and 28th makes your business operations much easier.
 Even if you're only shipping once a month.